-The Company is confident that its current property has potential warranting continued exploration and activities over the ensuing year will focus on obtaining a stock exchange listing and developing its property.
+The Company is confident that its current property has potential warranting continued exploration and activities over the ensuing year will focus on this.

 Off-Balance Sheet Arrangements

 The Company does not have any off-balance sheet arrangements and does not contemplate entering into any such arrangements in the near future.